wp-plugins/page-management-dropdown/readme.txt

 == Description ==

-Ideal for WordPress as a CMS, Page Management Dropdown creates an admin menu that contains a link to edit each of your published pages, write a new page, and manage pages.
+Ideal for using WordPress as a CMS, Page Management Dropdown creates a "Pages" admin menu that contains a link to edit each of your published pages.
+It also has menu items to write a new page, and to manage pages.

-This will **only** work when used in conjunction with any dropdown admin menu plugin, such as:
+This will *only* work when used in conjunction with any dropdown admin menu plugin, such as:

 * [WordPress Admin Bar](http://wordpress.org/extend/plugins/wordpress-admin-bar/)
 * [Ozh Admin Dropdown Menu](http://wordpress.org/extend/plugins/ozh-admin-drop-down-menu/)